This article is part of The Ascender, the Highrise platform for articles and resources.

 6. Get assigned high-value jobs.

 If you are qualified but continuously get assigned low-value jobs, this might be a perception problem.
 First, you need to learn about improving self-awareness.
-This will assist you in better understanding who you are, your strengths, and your weaknesses.
+This will assist you in better understanding who you are, your strengths, and your weakness.

 Secondly, develop a growth mindset to assist you in delivering the best work possible, no matter how mundane.
 This will pass a message that you can be trusted with more tasks.